What is a Contractor Agreement?

 With all that said, you should not shy away from hiring an Independent contractor for fear for misclassification and its consequences.
 There are real advantages in hiring Independent contractors.
 For example, real independent contractors invest in their trade, so most likely they will be more capable and more seasoned in the job you will hire them to do.
 From a business standpoint, it’s usually smarter to hire and Independent Contractor.
 You just need to make sure you are not exercising control as mentioned earlier over the worker, or treating him or her as you would your employee.

-Why do you need to use an Independent Contractor Agreement?
+Why do you need to use a Contractor Agreement?

-When do you need to use an Independent Contractor Agreement?
+When do you need to use a Contractor Agreement?

 Are there deadlines or times for when the form is needed?